SomeAspy/pet-pet-gif/readme.md

 # pet-pet-gif

-## Quick patch to add TS and use fix building in edge cases
+## Quick patch to add TS and fix building in edge cases

+Install using `pnpm i @someaspy/pet-pet-gif`

 Changes: